 A bread knife is a long knife with a serrated (or “scalloped”) cutting edge.
-What a bread knife will do is enable you to slice bread without squishing it.
-Its large serrations allow it to grip the crumb and the crust of bread to cut it, without having to press down on the bread to…
+It enables you to slice bread without squishing it.

 Ceramic knives have their blades made from zirconium oxide, which is the second-hardest known material after diamonds.
 The blades can stay sharp for years without sharpening, and won’t rust or stain.